DSG-UniFE/reinforce/readme.md

 ## Contributing

-Many thanks to Mauro Tortonesi and Filippo Poltronieri who are currently developing the library.
+Many thanks to Prof. Mauro Tortonesi and Filippo Poltronieri who are currently developing the library.
 All contributions are welcome.

 We welcome contributions to this project.